apache/activemq-website/src/components/classic/documentation/compile-activemq-with-gcj.md

     make bootstrap
     make install
     ```
-*   Download ActiveMQ Classic and copy the JARs to a new empty directory /opt/app, including
+*   Download ActiveMQ and copy the JARs to a new empty directory /opt/app, including
     ```
     activeio-1.1.jar
     activemq-core-3.2.jar